1 Helpful / 1 Not

 4 of 6 people found this review helpful.

 5 Helpful / 1 Not

 Pros: Super tight par 3s that are not gimme birdies, along with a couple of ace runs.
 Every hole except one has some sort of elevation change/risk factor that just adds to the strategy here.
 Many holes cross the sides of steeply sloped hills which leads to many unexpected rollers, kicks, and if you are hyzering on the wrong side of the hill well lets just say you will probably be calling an "optional rethrow."
-These sidehill lies also come into mind on your run-up, actually scrach that, there are very few run-up opportunites here which could also be looked at as a con.
+These sidehill lies also come into mind on your run-up, actually scrach that, there are very few run-up opportunites @SP which could also be looked at as a con.
 Oh well Stand and Deliver.
 There are two sets of tees for a challenge to the advanced player yet begginer pads(currently on the small side) offer enjoyment for the ladies and children.
 Several hanging baskets provide that "go for broke or the glory" shot.
 Multiple lines through dense hard and softwood forests.
 A few rich cove plant communites, dry heath communities, and pasture plant communities.
-OB in play on 8 holes (stroke and distance is how we play) , and a wide open hole with a pond in play(#6) .
+OB in play on 8 holes (stroke and distance if you really want a challenge) , and a wide open hole with a pond in play(#6) .
 The course is set up for an 18 design, and three sets of tees but they are not quite completed yet.
 This course requires you to use every shot, and nearly every disc, in your bag.
 While the front nine is not terribly long, the back 9 (becoming known as 'the north side') is full of loong mountain field shots scattered with white pines and low-lying bushes, many of which are prickly *see cons.